hardhats/vista-install-docs/New/InitializeVistA.rst

 CONSOLE Device
 **************
-If you use Cache on Windows or Linux; or GT.M, you should be *theoretically* set; however, the FOIA set-up is incomplete or overspecified.
+If you use Cache on Windows or Linux; or GT.M/YottaDB, you should be *theoretically* set; however, the FOIA set-up is incomplete or overspecified.
 I would prefer to select an entry and make sure it's properly specified: